smford/eeh-esp32-rfid/README.md

 - If ntp sync fails 10 times, force a reboot

 ## Bugs
-- Bad/odd http response codes can cause a crash - often seen when having trouble doing web calls
+- Bad/odd http response codes can cause a crash - often seen when having trouble doing web calls, do a check after httpGETRequest
 - NTP sync sometimes doesnt change time to correct zone, likely problem querying eztime server
 - If bootTime = Thursday, 01-Jan-1970 00:00:16 UTC, refresh it for the most current time